 - Woodpecker houses: If the woodpecker activity is a prelude to nesting, offer up a birdhouse of an appropriate size to give the birds a ready-made cavity.
 To be most effective, place the house over or very near the area where the pecking has occurred, as that is obviously a desirable nesting site.

 - Drumming locations: Leave a nearby hollow tree or stump in place for woodpeckers to drum more conveniently.
 Placing this distraction farther away from the house can also make it quieter for everyone nearby.
-At the same time, place foam, insulation, or padding behind the unwanted drumming area if possible to muffle the sound so the birds will move on to a better location.
+At the same time, place foam, insulation, or padding behind the unwanted drumming area if possible to muffle the sound, so the birds will move on to a better location.

 - Pest control: If the insects are feeding on the wooden structure of the house, contact a pest control company for insect inspection.
 Pest treatments to eliminate the insects will remove that tempting food source and cause woodpeckers to feed elsewhere.

 - Repair holes: Use wood putty or replace shingles and planks where woodpeckers have already successfully drilled.
 Paint or stain over the repair to further disguise the site and prevent any insects from invading the weakened area.
 This will remove the visual clue that the area is good for drumming or drilling, and the birds are more likely to move on.

 If the birds do not respond to simple redirection, stronger ways to get rid of woodpeckers completely may be necessary.

 - Scare techniques: Scaring birds can be effective to keep them away.
-Loud noises, including recorded bird alarm calls or wind chimes, are one option, or an attentive birder can spray the birds with a jet of water from a garden house whenever they start drumming.
+Options include amplifying loud noises, including recorded bird alarm calls or wind chimes, or spraying the birds with a jet of water from a garden house whenever they start drumming.
 This will take diligence, however, and will not be effective if the birds are not scared away each time they begin pecking.